ligato/docs/docs/user-guide/quickstart.md

     1       1      0     off        on        on        drop       off       off       off        N/A
 ```

-As an alternative, you can run the commands directly from the terminal CLI like so:
+As an alternative, you can run the commands directly from the terminal CLI:
 ```
 docker exec -it vpp-agent vppctl -s localhost:5002 show interface docker exec -it vpp-agent vppctl -s localhost:5002 show interface addr